Q: Should I wait to find out if I am admitted before applying for financial aid?

 3. Student employment will be eliminated or reduced

-Q: February 1st is your deadline for applying for financial aid.
+Q: January 16 is Conn's deadline for applying for financial aid.
 Does that mean that the electronic file of FAFSA and Profile must be in your office by that date?

 A: The FAFSA and CSS Profile must be submitted electronically by the deadline date.
 Consult the Financial Aid section for the exact deadlines.